63 Notable alumni of

 -

-Adrienne-Joi Johnson is an American actress, choreographer, fitness trainer, and life coach.
+Adrienne-Joi Johnson, also known as A.J.
+Johnson, is an American actress, choreographer, fitness trainer, and life coach.
 Acting since 1987, Johnson has made many guest appearances on sitcoms, television dramas and music videos; she also has numerous supporting roles in films, including House Party and Baby Boy.

 -